-Application of the Mann-Kendall test to the TN and DIN results since the beginning of the PCM found a statistically significant upwards trend in the concentration of TN at site S1 and a possibly statistically significant upwards trend in the concentration of DIN at site S4 (Table 2.6).
-All of the other results indicated either stable concentrations or no detectable trend.
-A closer look at the TN concentrations from S1 shows that the average TN concentration since October 2017 is still lower than the average TN concentration in the previous monitoring program (between July 2011 and June 2017).
-The same comparison for the DIN concentration at S4 indicates that the average DIN concentration is higher than during the previous monitoring program but that variation is much greater.
+Application of the Mann-Kendall test to the TN and DIN results since the beginning of the PCM found a possible upwards trend in the concentration of DIN at site S4 and a statistically significant downwards trend in the concentration of TN at site S2 (Table 2.6).
+All of the other results indicated no detectable trend.
+A closer look at the DIN concentrations from S4 indicates that the average DIN concentration has reduced since the previous monitoring period.